tylerlaberge/Jasper/README.md

 ## Motivation

-Behavior-Driven Development (BDD) is a form of test-driven development where the tests descibe the behaviours of an application, and typically these behaviours are described in plain English sentences.
-BDD allows tests to be written in a highly composible, understandable, and easy to read way.
+Behavior-Driven Development (BDD) is a form of test-driven development where the tests describe the behaviours of an application, and typically these behaviours are described in plain English sentences.
+BDD allows tests to be written in a highly composable, understandable, and easy to read way.

-Jasper's main points that seperate it from other BDD frameworks suchs as [lettuce](https://github.com/gabrielfalcao/lettuce), and [behave](https://github.com/behave/behave) are that:
+Jasper's main points that separate it from other BDD frameworks such as [lettuce](https://github.com/gabrielfalcao/lettuce), and [behave](https://github.com/behave/behave) are that:

 * Tests are run *asynchronously*, making it very easy and intuitive to write tests for asynchronous code.